danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 )
 ```

 Now all of our selectors in the chain from `getBankingManagers` are memoized and the base selector, `getEmployees`, will return a static array if it has no value.
-It does add extra overhead when writing selectors so it can be done as necessary.
+This whole memoization process does add extra overhead when writing selectors so it can be done as necessary.
 Our application, for example, has hundreds of selectors that we have tried to keep memoized because of performance concerns we've encountered in the past.

-Given how React-Redux apps can optimize their data accesses in components, let's compare this behavior to how component re-renders work for Apollo queries.
+Given how React-Redux apps can optimize their data accesses in components, let's compare this behaviour to how component re-renders work for Apollo queries.

 ## [useQuery Performance](#usequery-performance)

-> TLDR: There's lots of cachiing and memoization under the hood of the Apollo client that gives our field policies approach good performance out of the box.
+> TLDR: There's lots of caching and memoization under the hood of the Apollo client that gives our field policies approach good performance out of the box.

 Apollo queries are typically wired up in React components using the `useQuery` React hook.
 Our `BankingManagerList` component would look something like this: